 Ten days of 14 hours in meditation.
 Ten days of witnessing the hamster wheel of hell, the mind creates.
 It was a shocking thing to see how much pain we cause ourselves, just by thinking.

-It was the hardest thing I have ever done but after continual study, and several more meditation retreats, I’ve found a wiser, lighter, and certainly saner, way of living.
+retreat may sound relaxing, it was actually the hardest thing I have ever done.
+But it kickstarted my way to a wiser, lighter, and certainly saner, way of living.

 I am a life-long learner and I continue to study, train, and certify, so that I can help others find strength and stability in their lives, no matter what the circumstance.